Anti-Aliasing#

 Fast Approximate Anti-Aliasing (FXAA)#

 FXAA is the most performant of all three anti-aliasing techniques.
 This is because, in terms of hardware or GPU, FXAA is not that demanding.
-It directly smooths the 2D image and this reduces the strain over GPU, making it best for low-end PCs.
+It directly smooths the 2D image and this reduces the strain on the GPU, making it best for low-end PCs.

 Because FXAA only operates on the rendered image, FXAA may result in smoothing out parts of the visual overlay that are usually kept sharp for reasons of clarity as well as smoothing out textures.
 In general, FXAA is inferior to MSAA and SSAA.